The Ever Popular .30 and .303 Caliber Rifle Cartridges

 As a class, the .30-.303 calibers are the most popular big game hunting cartridges in the world, and are likely to remain so for some time.
 It is hard to argue with their record of success.
 The .303 British, .30-06 and .308 Winchester, in particular, have served as all-around big game cartridges all over the world with great success.

 The .30-30 seems very secure in its niche.
-No other deer cartridge even comes close in popularity and the latest potential challenger, the .308 Marlin, is also a .30 caliber cartridge.
+No other deer cartridge even comes close in popularity and the latest potential challenger, the .308 Marlin, is also a .30 caliber cartridge, as were the now obsolete .303 Savage and .307 Winchester.
 It is worth noting that the advent of Hornady Flex-Tip bullets, available in both .30-30 and .308 Marlin caliber, elevate these dedicated lever action rounds to all-around cartridge status.

 While the .270 Winchester (particularly in North America) and 7x64 (particularly in Europe) are popular and excellent all-around cartridges for rifles with standard length actions, neither has ever equaled the .30-06 in total world sales.
 As much as I like the .270, I am not going to be holding my breath waiting for it to topple the venerable .30-06 from the top of the charts.